dirigiblelabs/sample-ide-perspective/README.md

 - ide-gmn/js/gmn-history.js
 - ide-gmn/services/gmn-history-view.js

-## Extensions
+## Creating Extensions

-The extension files are used by Dirigible to know that this project contains Dirigible modules/plugins.
+The extension files are used by Dirigible to know that this project contains Dirigible modules.

 1. Perspective extension